GED - Essential Academic Skills (ASE/GED), Continuing Education Workforce Certificate

 * Summer follows a shortened session*

-Regional Registration & Assessment Session - Mandatory for All Levels
+Participation in Regional Registration & Assessment Session - Mandatory for All Levels

 Minimum of 18 years of age; no high school diploma; officially withdrawn or not required to be enrolled in secondary school under state law.

-Provisional Entry – All students must attend a regional registration and assessment session.
+Provisional Entry – All students must attend a regional intake and assessment session.
 Students under the age of 19 must provide a copy (copies cannot be made at registration) of official documentation of their withdrawal from school, and their parent/legal guardian's signature at the time of registration to enroll.

 Program Course Sequence